varadaio/presto-workload-analyzer/README.md

 * Generates an analysis [report](https://varada.io/wa-sample-report/):
   * Query detail- query peak memory, input data read by query, and joins distribution.
   * Table activity- wall time utilization, and input bytes read, by table scans.
-  * Presto Operators- wall time usage, and input bytes read, by operator.
+  * Presto® Operators- wall time usage, and input bytes read, by operator.

 ## Supported Versions of Presto
-The Workload Analyzer supports the following Presto versions:
+The Workload Analyzer supports the following versions:
-1. Trino (FKA PrestoSQL)- 332 and older.
+1. Trino (FKA PrestoSQL)- 351 and older.
-2. PrestoDB- 0.234 and older.
+2. PrestoDB- 0.245.1 and older.
 3. Starburst Enterprise- 323e and older.
 4. Dataproc- 1.5.x and older.

-Although the Workload Analyzer may run with newer versions of Presto, these scenarios have not been tested.
+Although the Workload Analyzer may run with newer versions of Presto®, these scenarios have not been tested.

 ## Installation
 For installation, see [here](INSTALL.md).